DinoTools/pysslscan/README.md

 It can be used as a library in other software projects and provides a command-line tool to get started.

+You can find more information in the [documentation](http://pysslscan.readthedocs.org/).

 **State:** Version 0.1 is a proof of concept to write a SSL scanner based on the cryptography package and it looks very promising.